Two Warwood School math teachers receive major honors and a massive surprise

 OHIO COUNTY, W.Va.
-(WTRF) – Two teachers at Warwood School got a massive surprise today, being honored by the state of West Virginia for their excellent work in mathematics.
+(WTRF) – Two teachers at Warwood School got a massive surprise, being honored by the state of West Virginia for their excellent work in mathematics.

 Out of every middle school math teacher across the state, Ellen Nau was named as the Middle School Math Teacher of the Year by the West Virginia Council of Teachers of Mathematics.